 Once their lives began to stabilize, Ron and Colleen felt strongly about helping other families facing this disease.
-After a fortuitous conversation catalyzed their thoughts, they decided to launch a fundraiser for research into a cure for histiocytosis.
 In September 2001, they kicked off the first "Hike for a Cure.”
-It was a great success and inspired them to make this an annual event.
-Since 2001, Hike for a Cure (H4AC) has raised more than $1.3 million in funds for research.
+They raised $12,000 and decided to make it an annual event.
+Since 2001, Hike for a Cure (H4AC) has raised more than $1.8 million in funds for research.
 At the 10th Anniversary H4AC, Ron and Colleen announced their goal to find a CURE for histiocytosis by 2021.
-From this commitment and with a group of committed parents, they have become founding members of The Histio CURE Foundation.
-The goal is simple: to find a CURE.
+With a group of committed parents they became founding members of The Histio CURE Foundation.